laxmananand/zoqq_depl/docs/api-reference/payout.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint creates a new beneficiary account for making transfers.
-The request body should follow the schema returned by the Get Beneficiary Schema endpoint.</p>
+    <p>This endpoint is used to create a new beneficiary account, which is essential for initiating transfers to that beneficiary.
+A beneficiary account typically includes important details such as the recipient’s name,  account , and other relevant data required to process a transfer.
+    To successfully create a beneficiary account, the request body must adhere to a specific format or structure.
+This structure, also known as the schema, can be retrieved using the Get Beneficiary Schema endpoint.
+It outlines all the required fields, data types, and any conditional logic or rules that must be followed.
+Using the correct schema ensures the data is valid and reduces the chances of errors during account creation or future transfers.</p>

     <h3>Request Headers</h3>

     | Parameter | Type | Required | Description |
     |-----------|------|----------|-------------|
     | x-api-key | string | Yes | Shared X-API key provided by Zoqq |